moodymudskipper/powerjoin/README.md

 # powerjoin

-WIP

 {powerjoin} extends {dplyr}’s join functions.

-It replaces my {safejoin} package which has un unfortunate homonym on CRAN and has a suboptimal interface and implementation.

-The {dplyr} team and David Robinson are credited since this package contains a fair amount of code copied from the {dplyr} and {fuzzyjoin}
-packages.

-We’ll see below how to :

 -   Make your joins safer with the `check` argument and the `check_specs()`function
+-   Deal with conflicting column names by combining, coalescing them etc using the `conflict` argument
 -   Preprocess input, for instance to select columns to join without having to repeat join columns in the selection
--   Deal with conflicting column names by combining, coalescing them etc using the `conflict` argument
--   Do painless unequi-joins thanks to a generalized `by` argument accepting formulas
+-   Do painless fuzzy joins thanks to a generalized `by` argument accepting formulas
--   fill unmatched values using the `fill` argument
+-   Fill unmatched values using the `fill` argument
--   operate recursive joins by providing lists of data frames to `x` and `y`
+-   Operate recursive joins by providing lists of data frames to `x` and `y`

 ## Installation